gracenote/django-health-monitor/docs/usage.rst

 `Health`
 --------

-The base `Health` model serves the purpose of storing an asset's latest "health test" results from a variety tests, normalized as test "scores" in a "health state".
-Additionally, the highest result from the normalized test scores equals an asset's "health severity", which is used to quickly highlight which assets have an elevated status and should be investigated.
+The base `Health` model serves the purpose of storing an asset's latest `health test` results from a variety tests, normalized as test `scores` in a `health state`.
+Additionally, the highest result from the normalized test scores equals an asset's `health severity`, which is used to quickly highlight which assets have an elevated status and should be investigated.

-To explain this concept, let's say that an overall `BodyHealth` depends on a "heart" test result and a "sleep" test result, each of which have four normalized test scores - 1 for good, 2 for mildly bad, 3 for moderately bad, and 4 for extremely bad.
-For a particular person, a "heart" score of 3 and a "sleep" score of 2 would result in a state of `{'heart': 3, 'sleep': 2}` and a severity of 3.
-If later the "sleep" score changed to 1, the state will change to `{'heart': 3, 'sleep': 1}` and remain a severity of 3 since severity is calculated as the max score within state.
-If later the "heart" score changed to 1, the resultant state would be `{'heart': 1, 'sleep': 1}` and the severity would drop to 1 indicating an overall "good" health.
+To explain this concept, let's say that an overall `BodyHealth` depends on a 'heart' test result and a 'sleep' test result, each of which have four normalized test scores - 1 for good, 2 for mildly bad, 3 for moderately bad, and 4 for extremely bad.
+For a particular person, a 'heart' score of 3 and a 'sleep' score of 2 would result in a state of `{'heart': 3, 'sleep': 2}` and a severity of 3.
+If later the 'sleep' score changed to 1, the state will change to `{'heart': 3, 'sleep': 1}` and remain a severity of 3 since severity is calculated as the max score within state.
+If later the 'heart' score changed to 1, the resultant state would be `{'heart': 1, 'sleep': 1}` and the severity would drop to 1 indicating an overall "good" health.

 Defining a derived `Health` model called `BodyHealth` is as simple as the following.